MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie.md

 ## Network documentation

-Walkie Talkie in Teams requires Internet connectivity and below the network conditions are required for optimal experience.
+Walkie Talkie in Teams requires internet connectivity.
+The following network conditions are required for an optimal experience.

 |Metric | Required |
 |---|---|